 Recitals highlights to date include regular appearances in the “Piano 4 Etoiles” series at Salle Pleyel in Paris, as well as debuts at the Wigmore Hall, the London International Piano Series (Queen Elizabeth Hall), Stockholm Konserthuset, Teatro Colon Buenos Aires, La Roque d’Antheron International Piano Festival in France, Kioi Hall in Tokyo, Symphony Hall Osaka, Brussels Klara Festival, Beethoven-Haus Bonn, Klavier-Festival Ruhr and Mecklenburg-Vorpommern Festspiele.
 In 12/13, he presented a complete cycle of the Beethoven Sonatas at the LG Arts Centre in Seoul.
-Future recital plans include returns to the “Piano 4 Etoiles” series at the Philharmonie in Paris, the Beethovenhaus in Bonn, the Wigmore Hall in London, the Seoul Arts Centre, a debut at the Kammermusiksaal at the Philharmonie Berlin, and a tour in Japan.
+Future recital plans include returns to the “Piano 4 Etoiles” series at the Philharmonie in Paris and Wigmore Hall in London.

 Sunwook Kim’s debut recital disc was released on the Accentus label in October 2015, featuring Beethoven’s Waldstein and Hammerklavier sonatas and was followed in January 2016 by a second Accentus recital release with Cesar Franck’s Prelude, choral et fugue and Brahms’s Sonata No.3.
 His discography to date includes two concerto recordings, both on Deutsche Grammophon and with the Seoul Philharmonic conducted by Myung-Whun Chung: a CD featuring Unsuk Chin’s Piano Concerto (2014) which attracted outstanding reviews and awards from BBC Music Magazine and International Classical Music Awards, and a CD featuring Beethoven’s Concerto No.5 (2013).

 Born in Seoul in 1988, Sunwook Kim began the piano at the age of 3.
 He gave his debut recital aged just 10, and this was followed by his concerto debut two years later.
 He graduated from the Korean National University of Arts in February 2008, and then completed an MA in conducting at the Royal Academy of Music.
 Besides Leeds, international awards include the first prize at the 2004 Ettlingen Competition (Germany) and the 2005 Clara Haskil Competition (Switzerland).
 In 2013, Sunwook was selected by the Beethoven-Haus Bonn to become the first beneficiary of its new Mentoring Programme, a status which grants him exclusive access to the house’s unique collections and resources.